 This is a design optimized for bigger, taller people.
 It’s an unassuming but not unattractive design that isn’t flashy and will have no problems blending in seamlessly with the vast majority of home décor schemes.

-It’s a solid design, but in our view, not quite strong enough to make our list of finalists.
+It’s a solid design, but it’s not quite strong enough to make our list of finalists.

 The company has worked hard to innovate and has brought many exciting new features to the world of office furniture.
 Most of those innovations have been successful, but in the case of Serta Air Health, we regard the implementation as less than perfect.